sergiy79/codecombat/Summer-Project-Ideas-List.md

-Here are some ideas that would make good summer projects for student developers.
-They run from beginner-level up to crazy compiler stuff and everything in between.
-This is a very friendly project to work on–since CodeCombat's mission is to teach everyone to code, we like to help people learn how to contribute effectively to open source, too.
-CodeCombat has over 250 contributors from around the world, from novices to pros.
-CodeCombat is written in CoffeeScript (it's basically just JavaScript), so pretty much any project will use that as a base language.

-Students wanting to submit a proposal should start with the following:
+###We're afraid we're not participating in GSoC this year.

+Provided here are a list of features that we feel would be good to see in CodeCombat.
+They range from beginner-level all the way up to crazy compiler stuff, take your pick.
+To try most of these projects you'll need a basic understanding of CoffeeScript (JavaScript + Python).
+You'll be working with over 250 other contributors in order to create the best coding game ever created!

+###Index

 1. [Get your development environment set up](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-General-Information).
 1. To get a great feel for the project, make a [small pull request or two](https://github.com/codecombat/codecombat/issues?labels=good-for-newbies&page=1&state=open).